 Warning!
 If you want to drop and re-create a function string, use alter function string to replace an existing function string with a new one.
 Dropping and then re-creating a function string by other methods can lead to a state where the function string is temporarily missing.
 If a transaction that uses this function string occurs between the time the function string is dropped and the time it is re-created, Replication Server detects the function string as missing and fails the transaction.
 When you drop the function string from a derived class, you restore the function string from the parent class.
 Refer to Chapter 3, "Replication Server Commands," in the Replication Server Reference Manual for more information on drop function string command.
 You can also drop customized function strings from the system-provided class rs_sqlserver_function_class.

-To restore a default function string for a function string with replication-definition scope that you have dropped, use the alter function string command to omit the output clause.
+To restore a default function string for a function string with replication- definition scope that you have dropped, use the alter function string command to omit the output clause.
 See "Restoring default function strings" on page 44 for details.

-The following command drops the rs_insert function string for the publishers_rep replication definition in the class sqlserver2_func_class:

-'''

-drop function string

-publishers_rep.rs_insert

-for sqlserver2_func_class

-'''

-The following command drops the pub_id instance of a function string for the rs_select function for the publishers_rep replication definition in the class derived_class.
-Drop function strings for the rs_select_with_lock function in a similar way.
+Examples The following command drops the rs_insert function string for the publishers_rep replication definition in the class sqlserver2_func_class: drop function string publishers_rep.rs_insert for sqlserver2_func_class The following command drops the pub_id instance of a function string for the rs_select function for the publishers_rep replication definition in the class derived_class.
+Drop function strings for the rs_select_with_lock function in a similar way. drop function string publishers_rep.rs_select;pub_id for derived_class The following command drops the rs, begin function string from the drop function string rs_begin for gateway_func_class

-'''

-drop function string

-publishers_rep.rs_select;pub_id

-for derived class

-'''